the studio

 how we started

-the studio started in 2024 because the founder had a side project on shopify and ran out of patience for writing product descriptions by hand. the obvious shortcuts did not work — generic ai writers produced copy that sounded like every other dropshipping store, and the dedicated “ai listing tools” were either built for amazon-only or priced for a six-figure marketing budget.
+the studio started in 2024 because the founder, egor michurin, had a small shopify side project and ran out of patience for writing product descriptions by hand. the obvious shortcuts did not work. generic ai writers produced copy that sounded like every other dropshipping store, the dedicated "ai listing tools" were either amazon-only or priced for businesses that pay a marketing agency a five-figure retainer, and the open-source options were either abandoned in 2022 or running on outdated llm apis. there was a real, narrow gap. a useful product description engine for the small seller. nobody had built one that did not feel like a tax to use. so somebody did.

-between 2024 and 2026 the studio went from one script to a small portfolio: scrb (web app, chrome / firefox / edge extensions, wordpress plugin), rankd (a second flagship — ai culture judge), and tells (the third flagship — text-first ai for reading what people don’t say out loud, live on paddle since may 2026). on the side: roughly thirty free dev utilities, eleven browser extensions, eight browser games, twenty-seven npm packages, and two wordpress plugins in the official directory. the team grew from one person to six. the operating philosophy stayed the same.
+between 2024 and 2026 the studio went from one script to a portfolio that is small but no longer accidental. scrb (web app, chrome / firefox / edge extensions, wordpress plugin) is the first flagship and still the largest revenue line. rankd (the ai culture judge, web app and chrome extension) is the second. tells (text-first analysis for reading what people don’t say out loud) went live on paddle in may 2026 and is the third. on the side there are around 68 free dev utilities at tools.voiddo.com, eleven browser extensions across chrome / firefox / edge, eight browser games in active development at games.voiddo.com, 36 npm packages under the @v0idd0 scope, and four wordpress plugins in the wp.org directory. one person became six. the operating philosophy stayed the same.

-we said no to venture capital from the first conversation. outside money buys outside timelines and outside priorities. bootstrapping is slower, but it leaves the question “what should we ship next?” entirely up to us. so far that trade has been worth it.
+we said no to venture capital from the first conversation, and we will say no again. outside money is not free; it buys outside timelines, outside priorities, and an exit clock you cannot stop. bootstrapping is slower, and a bad month genuinely hurts, but it leaves the question "what should we ship next?" entirely up to the six people whose names are on the team page. so far that trade has been worth it. we make less money than we would on a series-a; we sleep through more nights than founders we used to know.

 what we ship

-three flagships do most of the talking. scrb writes ai product descriptions for amazon, etsy, shopify, and woocommerce sellers — paste a photo or a link, get listing copy that doesn’t smell of chatgpt, in twenty-five languages. it is live as a web app at scrb.voiddo.com, as a chrome / firefox / edge extension, and as a free wordpress plugin in the official directory.
+three flagships do most of the talking. scrb writes ai product descriptions for amazon, etsy, shopify, ebay, and woocommerce sellers. paste a product photo or a competitor link, get listing copy in twenty-five languages that does not smell of chatgpt, does not start with "in today’s fast-paced ecommerce landscape," and does not end with "let your customers experience the difference." it is live as a web app at scrb.voiddo.com, as a browser extension on chrome / firefox / edge, and as a free wordpress plugin in the official directory. pricing is human-readable: free 5/month, pro $9.99, business $24.99. cancellation is one click. there is a one-time $19 "listing repair pack" for sellers who have a single stale page that needs surgery rather than a subscription.

-rankd is the ai culture judge — name a film, a game, a book, a song, get a letter grade, a numeric score, and one short opinion in four seconds. no fence-sitting, no plot summary, no “it depends on what you like.” it lives at rankd.voiddo.com and as a chrome extension.
+rankd is the ai culture judge. name a film, a game, a book, a song, a name, a product, a comma-separated list of arguments — get a letter grade, a numeric score, and one short opinion in roughly four seconds. no fence-sitting, no plot summary, no "it depends on what you like," no rambling preamble about how art is subjective. the page does not pretend the verdict is anything other than the verdict; you are free to disagree, and a lot of people do, which is how we know it is working. it lives at rankd.voiddo.com and as a chrome extension. the creator embed lane lets people drop a rankd verdict card into a blog or substack post.

-tells is the third flagship. it reads the things people don’t say in plain text — read a message, read a person, read a profile. v1 went live on paddle in may 2026; free tier 5 / month, starter $14.99, pro $34.99, forensic $79.99. you can open it at tells.voiddo.com if that sentence made any sense to you.
+tells is the third flagship and the most personal. it reads the things people do not say in plain text — read a message, read a person across their writing, read the gaps inside a social profile. v1 went live on paddle in may 2026; free tier is five reads a month, the starter plan is $14.99, pro is $34.99, and there is a $79.99 forensic tier for the cases where somebody wants to argue with the read. twelve languages, native (including hebrew, arabic, and russian, not google-translated). you can open it at tells.voiddo.com if that paragraph made any sense to you; if it did not, the homepage walks through a sample read.

 core beliefs